idai-institute/scalable-textgrad/README.md

 # Scalable TextGrad Platform

-Workspace utilities for Codex-driven agents: directory layout helpers, state tracking, and CI runners you can call from your own orchestration layer.
+Implements the Architect service described in the design docs.
+Provides shared helper libraries for state tracking and Codex orchestration.

 ## Quickstart